IAS 12 paras 81(c), 81(g) tax reconciliation and deferred tax balances with detailed explanatory notes

 Footnotes:

 i) This amount includes deferred tax liabilities that arose on the acquisition of Nisa Retail Limited in 2018 and the adoption of IFRS 9, also in 2018.
-These are offset by a deferred tax asset in respect of provisions.
+These are partially offset by a deferred tax asset in respect of provisions.
 Expenses that have not yet been incurred are able to be recorded in the accounts as provisions.
 However, of these certain expenses don’t receive tax relief until they have been paid for and so the related tax relief is delayed to a future period.
+During 2024 the amount of expense provisions deferred for tax purposes increased leading to a slightly smaller net liability being shown.

 iii) A deferred tax asset arises on capital allowances where the tax value of assets is higher than the accounts value of the same fixed assets.
-The reason the Group has a higher tax value for these fixed assets is due to the fact the Group has not made a full claim to its maximum entitlement to capital allowances since 2013 due to reduced levels of trading profits in the intervening years.
+The reason the Group has a higher tax value for these fixed assets is due to the fact the Group has not made a claim to its maximum entitlement to capital allowances since 2013 due to reduced levels of trading profits in the intervening years.
 However, impairment, disposals and depreciation have continued to reduce the accounts value for our assets.
 The Group expects to use these allowances to reduce future trading profits.
-The £72m increase in the asset over the year is mainly due to the £80m impact of the rate change.

 iv) This amount represents the theoretical amount of tax that would be payable by the Group on (a) the sale of all investment properties, (b) the sale of properties that have been restated at their fair value on historic mergers and transfers of engagements and (c) the sale of any property that has had an historic capital gain ‘rolled into’ its base cost (which is an election available by statute designed to encourage businesses to reinvest proceeds from the sale of trading properties into new trading properties and ventures).
-The £30m increase in the liability over the year is mainly due to the £37m impact of the rate change.
+The £4m increase in the liability over the year is mainly due to disposal of properties under class (c) above.

 v) The Group has incurred trading losses and interest losses that were in excess of taxable profits in the past.
 These losses can be used to reduce future trading profits and capital gains which are included in future tax forecasts for the Group.
 The restriction on the amount of losses that can be used in any one year post 1 April 2017, being £5m plus 50% of any surplus taxable profits above this amount, is not expected to limit the use of these losses other than extend the time over which they will be claimed.

-The increase in asset of £4m represents is mainly due to £5m impact from the rate change less £1m in respect of amounts offset against taxable profits this year.
+The decrease in asset of £1m is in respect of amounts offset against taxable profits this year.

 vi) Deferred tax that arose on the adoption of IFRS 16 in 2019 will unwind over a number of years and reduce taxable profits in those future years.
-The increase in asset of £10m is mainly due to £13m impact from rate change less £3m in respect of the unwind during the year.
+The decrease in asset of £5m is mainly in respect of the unwind during the year.

 Accounting policies